xerolinux/XeroWiki/docs/hyprxero.md

 cd HyprXero-git/ && ./install.sh
 ```

-The script will add the **XeroLinux** repository for the toolkit, then go ahead and install **Hyprland** and all required components, that way you can install it fresh or on top of **KDE Plasma** even **Gnome**.
-But as mentioned earlier, if you do that no support will be provided, you are on your own.
+The script will add the **XeroLinux** repository for the toolkit, then go ahead and install **Hyprland** and all required components.
 We did it that way so you can use it as a *Post-Install* script.
 It will also prompt you as to which **AUR-Helper** you want to use for packages coming from there.
 It will work with either `yay` or `paru` so doesn't matter which you choose.
 Below is a list of what's used in this config.

 **🛒 Elements Used :**